slasser/CoStar/README.md

-# GallStar
+# CoStar
-Formally verified parser interpreter based on the ALL(*) parsing algorithm
+A parser interpreter based on the ALL(*) parsing algorithm, implemented and verified with Coq